ipfs/team-mgmt/README.md

 We use [Zoom](http://zoom.us/) for our community calls.
 This allows us to stream directly to YouTube (currently under maintenance), and to have calls with more than 25 users.
 Zoom may require a download before you are able to join.
 If you click on a Zoom link to a meeting room, it will automatically suggest the software to download.
 Please let us know if you have any issues with Zoom.

 **Note:** Screen Sharing in Zoom under X11 requires compositor.
 Users of minimalist tilling window managers (i3, awesome, dwm)  will share a "black screen" by default.
 The fix is to use third-party compositor, eg. [Compton](https://github.com/chjj/compton).

+### Calendar

+YOu can consult all IPFS related calls and events on the [IPFS Community Calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC) you can watch for events and sync to.

 ## Timezone: `UTC`